If you have an SEN enquiry please contact the school office on 01473 728372 and they will put you in touch with Mrs Ridall, the school's SENCO.

 - Matched to the longer-term objectives set in the EHCP

 - Delivered by the class teacher with appropriate additional support where specified

 EHCPs must be reviewed annually.
-The SENCO will organise these reviews and invite:
+The SENDCo will organise these reviews and invite:

 - The pupil’s parent